fvigneault/eddyfi/README.md

 Our key take-aways :
 * Creating small scale reproduction of the problem to solve manually really helps at understanding the problem.
 A white board is the most useful tool for reasoning about a problem.
 * KISS is still true : "Keep it simple, stupid" is especially relevant when trying to solve a problem.
 The more constraints and complex rules we add to an algorithm, the more difficult it becomes to reason about the properties of the solution it will find.
+* Greedy algorithms are quick and easy ways to find solutions for the Traveling Salesman Problem, but they all have the same pitfall : they will necessarily get stuck in a local optima.
+Greedy algorithms simplify the problem greatly at the cost of losing the global picture.
+In problems like TSP, this means that they are only good at finding good-enough solutions, while the true optimal solution is much more difficult to obtain.
+Sometimes a fast good-enough solution is enough!
-* Dynamic programming is really cool and helps a lot to solve problems like this one.
+* Dynamic programming is really cool and helps a lot to solve problems like this one : it goes hand in hand with the greedy approach.
 It's not a fit-all solution, but it's a great tool to have in your problem solving tool box.

 We wish to thank Eddyfi Technologies for welcoming us in their HQ for this incredible day!
 If you have any NDT needs, be sure to check them out at https://www.eddyfi.com/